-Tell the children that they will get to pretend to buy soda pop at a shop while they read and write words ending in –op: hop, pop, shop, mop, slop, stop, and drop.
+The children will get to pretend to buy soda pop at a shop while they read and write words ending in –op: hop, pop, shop, mop, slop, stop, and drop.

 Hop to the pop shop

-- Display a few Shop signs (see below) in different areas of the classroom, and assign one child to be the shopkeeper in each shop.
+- Display a few Shop signs in different areas of the classroom, and assign one child to be the shopkeeper in each shop.